This typically occurs if there is an issue updating the firmware. Please try the steps below, in order.

 4) Reset the devices and try the firmware update again

 If the steps above do not correct the issue, it is recommended that you bring the devices out of bootloader mode and try the firmware update again.
 The access point will reset when unplugged from the computer, but any Opals will have to be reset.
-To perform the reset operation: a) Plug the Opal directly into a powered USB cable (either connected to your computer or a wall charger, not the dock as you won't be able to access the buttons), b) Hold both buttons for 30s until you see the LED come on. c) Let go of the buttons to reset the Opal.
+To perform this operation:

 5) Use alternate method for putting your device into the bootloader mode

-- Attempt to flash the default firmware on the device, as per step 1) at the top of this article.
+- After this is complete, try the firmware update again, as per step 1) at the top of this article.